hotbso/openSAM/openSAM-pkg/lua/README.txt

 and can be used as a starting point for your customization.

 If desired copy it over to your FlyWithLua/Scripts directory.

+You may find more examples to use in the contributed directory.